 3 – Problems with Baking Soda or Baking Powder

 Muffin recipes are typically going to utilize either baking soda or baking powder.
-These ingredients are added to help the muffins rise, and they’ll contribute to making the muffins light and fluffy.
+These ingredients are added to help the muffins rise, and they’ll contribute to making them light and fluffy.

 Sometimes you can have problems with the baking soda or baking powder, though.
-If you don’t use enough baking soda or baking powder, then getting the muffins to rise properly will prove to be difficult.
+If you don’t use enough, then getting the muffins to rise properly will prove to be difficult.

 Conversely, using more baking soda or baking powder than is necessary will cause things to collapse.
 The muffins might rise quickly, but they won’t stay fluffy and you’ll be left with flat muffins that aren’t so great to eat.